X’s new location disclosure policy: What does it mean for safety?

 Some X users have already started sharing doctored images and videos purporting to show the “About This Account” pages of other users.
 One post on X, for example, accused the US Department of Homeland Security (DHS) account of being based in Israel.

-Bier stepped in to refute this, saying “the DHS has only shown IPs from the United States since account creation”.
+Bier stepped in to refute this, saying, “the DHS has only shown IPs from the United States since account creation”.

 When Al Jazeera checked on Tuesday, the location for the department’s account showed as the US.